Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 Also note that the idempotent ID will only last for 24 hours regardless, so any retries with the same ID would need to be made within the 24-hour window after generation.

->### Front End Processor (FEP) Host Information
+>### Extra Host Information

-This is used to send the FEP messages back to the merchant.
+This information is provided by our downstream systems as additional bits of information on the transaction.

 ##### Possible Returns &#150 Success Cases (Applicable for all payment related operation responses)